 SCCM Server OS Upgrade WSUS SUP Notes from Real World Configuration Manager ConfigMgr MEMCM?
 SCCM server OS upgrade (in place) is fully supported if your SCCM server is running SCCM CB 1606 version and above.
 However, with SCCM CB 1702, we have a hard requirement to have an operating system version of SCCM servers.

 The minimum requirement for SCCM CB 1702 is to have Server 2012 and above.
-I have mentioned about this in my previous post “Step by Step Video Tutorial of SCCM CB 1702 Baseline version Installation“.
-In this post, we will see some of the notes/experience from the field (real world) during the in-place OS upgrade.
+In my previous post, “Step by Step Video Tutorial of SCCM CB 1702 Baseline version Installation“.
+In this post, we will see some of the notes/experiences from the field (real world) during the in-place OS upgrade.

-Microsoft SCCM team has documented the steps which you need to perform before SCCM server in-place OS upgrade.
-Apart from the pre-checks and actions before in-place OS upgrade, there are some cautions also in that document.
+Microsoft SCCM team has documented the steps you need to perform before the SCCM server in-place OS upgrade.
+Apart from the pre-checks and actions before the in-place OS upgrade, there are also some cautions in that document.

-In my experience of upgrading 2 different SCCM CB hierarchies, when you have not done any custom configuration in your IIS, then you are going to be OK after the upgrade of the server OS.
+In my experience of upgrading 2 different SCCM CB hierarchies, when you have not done any custom configuration in your IIS, you are going to be OK after the upgrade of the server OS.

-Pre SCCM Server In place OS Upgrade – Remove/Uninstall WSUS Services
+Pre SCCM Server In-place OS Upgrade – Remove/Uninstall WSUS Services

-Post SCCM Server In place OS Upgrade – Install WSUS Console
+Post-SCCM Server In-place OS Upgrade – Install WSUS Console

-Install WSUS console (via Add roles and features wizard in Server 2012) on SCCM Primary/CAS server if you have remote SUP server.
-No need to install DB and other services related to WSUS on primary and CAS servers if you are hosting SUP role on a remote server.
-Make sure; you install only following roles from “Add roles and features wizard”:-
+Install WSUS console (via Add roles and Features wizard in Server 2012) on the SCCM Primary/CAS server if you have a remote SUP server.
+There is no need to install DB and other services related to WSUS on primary and CAS servers if you are hosting SUP role on a remote server.
+Make sure; you install only the following roles from “Add roles and features wizard”:-

 Remote Server Administration Tools – Role Administration Tools – Windows Server Update Services Tools:-